About the campaign

-Leven would be connected to Glenrothes-with-Thornton junction (as part of the Fife Circle) This operates half-hourly services, involving journey times of around 1 hr 10 minutes to Edinburgh Waverley, 20 minutes to Kirkcaldy, 40 minutes to Dunfermline.
-By changing at Kirkcaldy, it should require no more than a 1-hour journey to Dundee or Perth.
-Rail connections allows Levenmouth residents easy access to the entire national rail network, the freedom to go anywhere we are presently denied.
+Leven would be connected to Glenrothes-with-Thornton junction (as part of the Fife Circle).
+This operates half-hourly services, involving journey times of around 1 hour 10 minutes to Edinburgh Waverley, 20 minutes to Kirkcaldy and 40 minutes to Dunfermline.
+By changing at Kirkcaldy, it should require no more than a one hour journey to Dundee or Perth.
+Rail connections allows Levenmouth residents easy access to the entire national rail network and the freedom to go anywhere we are presently denied.
 Note a new station is also planned for Edinburgh airport thereby allowing direct connections for foreign travel.

 7. When would rail services be reinstated?

-Assuming the STAG appraisal in 2015 is positive, a realistic date for resumption of rail services Thornton-Leven would be the next planning phase from April 2019 (Network Rail’s Control Period 6) partly because investment priorities have already been set up until this date.
+Assuming the STAG appraisal in 2015 is positive, a realistic date for resumption of rail services from Thornton to Leven would be the next planning phase from April 2019 (Network Rail’s Control Period 6) partly because investment priorities have already been set up until this date.
 However several experts suggest that, since the case is strong, there may be some possibility of earlier opening of the line.

 8. Will this line extend to the East Neuk and St Andrews?